Research

 Bio

-I grew up in Duarte, CA, and while I have always loved plants, I learned it could be more than a hobby during my undergraduate education.
-I received my Bachelors of Science in Biology from Point Loma Nazarene University in 2022.
-I conducted research under biology professor Dr. Dianne Anderson who became my mentor in studying plants even though it was not an official emphasis at the university.
-I studied the impact of seasonal changes on antibacterial properties of several plants native to the coastal sage scrub habitat in San Diego, CA (near my campus)!
+I grew up in Duarte, CA with a breathtaking view of the San Gabriel Mountains right outside my home.
+While I have always been fascinated by plants, it was not until my undergraduate studies at Point Loma Nazarene University (PLNU) that I learned I could pursue a career studying them.
+I received my Bachelors of Science in Biology with a music minor in 2022, unintentionally finding harmony between the two disciplines.
+While attending PLNU, I conducted independent research under biology professor Dr. Dianne Anderson who became my mentor in studying plants, even though it was not an official emphasis at the university.
+With my interest in ethnobotany and arid adapted plants, I studied the impact of seasonal changes on antibacterial properties of several plants native to the coastal sage scrub habitat in San Diego, CA (near my campus!).
+My love for teaching also developed through working as a teaching assistant for Organismal Biology for two years.

 Project